Mayflower 400 in Harleston

 Historical research was carried out as part of the work to create the Mayflower play.
 The project ran from January to April 2020 supported a grant from the Heritage Lottery Fund.
 The Project breif was to carry out research into Harleston during the period between the accession of James I in 1603 through to the eve of the English Civil War in 1640.
 The researchers were tasked with finding as much information as possible about six pairs of individuals who lived or worked in the Parish of Redenhall cum Harleston during that period.

-The research material, along with more general background facts about the social, political and political circumstances in which these individuals would have operated, were collected into Information Packs on each pair of historical figures and given to local residents of Harleston and district organising and performing in ‘living history’ re-enactments in six yards and alleyways around the town scheduled for July 2020.
-(However, due to the coronavirus outbreak these performances may be delayed until later in the year.)
+The research material, along with more general background facts about the social, political and political circumstances in which these individuals would have operated, were collected into Information Packs on each pair of historical figures and given to local residents of Harleston and district organising and performing in ‘living history’ re-enactments in six yards and alleyways around the town scheduled for July 2021.

 To find out more about Mayflower 400 in Harleston' please send an email to email@example.com